About Us

 Hong Kong Maritime Week

-The Hong Kong Maritime and Port Board, together with its co-organisers the Hong Kong Shipowners Association and the Hong Kong Maritime Museum and its partners Hong Kong Trade Development Council and Invest Hong Kong, will organise the seventh Hong Kong Maritime Week from 19 to 25 November 2023 to “Propel Hong Kong” as a renowned international maritime centre with the collaboration of the support organisations.
-The theme this year is “Recharging the Maritime Industry”.
+The Hong Kong Maritime and Port Development Board, together with its co-organisers the Hong Kong Shipowners Association and the Hong Kong Maritime Museum and its partners Hong Kong Trade Development Council and Invest Hong Kong, will organise the ninth Hong Kong Maritime Week from 16 to 22 November 2025 to “Propel Hong Kong” as a renowned international maritime centre with the collaboration of the support organisations.
+The theme this year is “Navigating to a Greener Future”.
 The Hong Kong Maritime Week unites and showcases the Hong Kong maritime industry as a strong cluster, raises the community’s awareness of the economic contributions of Hong Kong’s maritime and port industries, and promotes Hong Kong as a preferred base for maritime business.
 International and local industry luminaries and practitioners will participate in various physical, online and/or hybrid activities ranging from conferences and seminars, ceremony to maritime-themed visits, tours and competition.

 Organiser